St. Thomas Ontario

 railway city central

-This is where the identity of St. Thomas as ‘The Railway City’ was truly forged.
-The CASO Station was built from 1871-1873, one of the most impressive railway buildings in the country, helping to define the area even before St. Thomas became an official city in 1881.
+This is where St. Thomas earned its nickname, ‘The Railway City.’
+Built between 1871 and 1873, the CASO Station stands as one of Canada’s most impressive historic railway buildings—shaping the community long before St. Thomas became an official city in 1881.

 MORE